 When a student connects their learning to the real world in an authentic manner.

-All Year 9 and 10 students study six integrated theme studies during the year, which incorporate the core subjects English, Mathematics, Science, Social Science and Physical Education/Health.
+All Year 9 and 10 students study English, Mathematics, Science, Social Studies, and Physical Education and Health.

 All Year 9 and 10 students select courses from the curriculum areas of Technology, The Arts and Languages.
 This helps to maintain a balanced curriculum for all junior students.

 All Year 9 and 10 students have the opportunity to undertake extension work through inquiry and project-based learning to help them enhance their learning needs and interests.